 - Support research computing.
-The priority of research computing is determined by the time we left and direction from the department chairs and other duties as assigned by the CLAS Senior IT Director.
+The priority of research computing is determined by the time we have left, direction from the department chairs, and other duties as assigned by the CLAS Senior IT Director.

 - We will provide full support to the following operating systems in managed load machines:

-Approved versions of the CentOS/Ubuntu or Fedora Desktop running on approved hardware.
+Approved versions of CentOS/Ubuntu or Fedora Desktop running on approved hardware.